Sign up to our Newsletter

 What is the Baby Bar Exam?

-While it’s often called the baby bar, its official name is the First-Year Law Student’s Examination (FYLSX).
-The FYLSX is an exam students attending unaccredited law schools in California must complete after their first year of law school.
+The baby bar exam is a half-day test administered twice a year.
+The official name is the First-Year Law Student’s Examination (FYLSX).
+The exam consists of 100 multiple-choice questions covering areas of law, including contracts, criminal, and tort.
+Students attending unaccredited law schools in California must complete this exam after their first year of law school.

 It’s nicknamed the baby bar because it’s taken before the actual bar exam, which is a much more extensive exam.